Drednote/spring-boot-starter-telegram/README.md

 > If you need to make your own handler, all you have to do is create a **spring bean** that will
 > implement the `UpdateHandler` interface and set its execution priority using a spring
 > annotations `@Order` if needed.
 Also, after successful processing of the message, it is necessary
-> put in the object `TelegramUpdateRequest` response with type `TelegramResponse`, so that update
+> put in the object `UpdateRequest` response with type `TelegramResponse`, so that update
 > processing can be considered successful.
 If this is not done, further update handlers will be
 > called